 There are obvious things that easily trigger an asthmatic attack.
-Dust, mites, smoke, pollen, etc. these are the more obvious culprits.
-But what about your favorite incense stick or scented candle, traffic or even aspirin?
+Dust, mites, smoke, pollen, etc. are the more obvious culprits.
+But what about your favourite incense stick or scented candle, traffic or even aspirin?
 They are the unusual asthma triggers.
 Have you realized that the situation can get nasty even with these too!
-Thus, rather than getting caught unawares it is always vital to correctly identify which particular trigger troubles you, so you can try to avoid it and try to safeguard yourself from it.
+Thus, rather than getting caught unaware it is always vital to correctly identify which particular trigger troubles you, so you can try to avoid it and try to safeguard yourself from it.

 Perfumed Candles and Air Fresheners

 Scented Candles and Air Fresheners may be the best bet to elevate the mood at home, but they can cause a lot of uneasiness as far as your health is concerned.
 The ingredients in these fresheners can aggravate allergies or trigger many types of allergic symptoms.
 Scents or fragrances can irritate sensitive airways and cause high levels of discomfort for an asthma patient.

 Certain types of alcoholic beverages can worsen symptoms of asthma and increase the frequency and possibility of an attack.
 In certain studies, it has been found that along with alcohol, nicotine and heroin can also trigger an asthmatic stroke.

 While not a trigger, the smell of chlorine can act as an irritant.
 It can elevate the asthmatic symptoms in some patients.

 Whether it is the scorching heat or a soothing cool climate, abrupt changes in the weather patterns can make the life of an asthma patient difficult.
 A cool, gusty wind can cause the spread of pollen and can affect patients who suffer from tree pollen allergies.